Factor-X/citizenReserve/technical-documents/ProjectConfiguration.md

 ebean.default = "eu.factorx.citizens.model.*"

 This points to the package containing the entities.
-If not defined correctly, an EBean server error message may be thrown.
+If not defined correctly, an EBean server error message will be thrown.

 **Logging configuration**